Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Piecewise and Lipschitz estimates

 In the following two sections, we estimate the H\"older seminorms $ [f ]_{C_x^{1/2}}$ or $ [f ]_{C_y^{1/2}}$ of some function $f$, e.g. $f = (\pa_t - \cL) \wh W$ in \eqref{eq:lin_evo_err1}, based on the previous $L^{\inf}$ estimates.
 We will develop two approaches.

+Below, we will assume $x, y \in \R_2^{++}$ since our function $f(x)$ defined on $x \in \R_2^+ (x_2 \geq 0)$ is either even or odd in $x_1$ and we can reduce essentially all estimates to the case of $\R^2_{++}$ using symmetry.
 Suppose that we have bounds for $ \pa_x f , \pa_y f $ and $f $.
 Firstly, we consider the $C_x^{1/2}$ estimate.
 For $x_1 < y_1$ and $x_2 = y_2$, we have We further bound the average of $f_x$ piecewisely using the method in Appendix \ref{app:piece_deri} to obtain the first estimate.
 We have a second estimate

 We also have a trivial $L^{\inf}$ estimate

 Similar $L^{\inf}$ and Lipschitz estimates apply to $ || f||_{C_y^{1/2}}$.

 Near the origin, optimizing the above estimates, for $x_2 = y_2$, we obtain